Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: Numerical analysis and Results:

 \subsection{New physics contribution to NDBD:}

-In the present work, we have considered the contribution to NDBD from the right handed current and triplet higgs($\Delta_{R}$).
-Although the contribution of the later can be suppressed if we invoke the constrints from LFV decays.
-We will discuss this contribution in certain condtions. \\ The contribution coming from right handed current can be written as-
+We have also considered the contribution to NDBD from the right-handed current and triplet Higgs($\Delta_{R}$).
+Although the contribution of the $\Delta_{R}$ can be suppressed if we invoke the constraints from LFV decays.
+We will discuss this contribution in certain conditions.